 As far as volunteering in their own communities, I think it’s just about finding people who want to put their best foot forward and organize their own things.
 One idea can become a very, very big success.

-With over 1,800 registered student organizations (RSOs) at UIUC, the possibilities are endless.
+With 1,000 registered student organizations (RSOs) at UIUC, the possibilities are endless.
 To learn more about Health of the Homeless and how you can get involved, check out their website and socials below.

 President: Hannah Glass